-Business Activity - the nature of business activity and how it is concerned with meeting the needs of customers by providing a product or service
+Business Activity - the nature of business activity and how it is concerned with meeting the needs of

 Influences on Business - the importance of external influences on business and how businesses change in response to these influences.

 Business Operations - what business operations involve, their role within the production of goods and the provision of services, and how they influence business activity.